digitalcredentials/dcc-website/team.md

     title: Director of Technology, Digital Credentials Consortium
     bio: Kerri Lemoie, Ph.D. directs the development, planning, and strategy of verifiable digital credentialing technology at the DCC.
 Kerri has been working on the web for 25+ years as a web developer and in multiple leadership capacities and advisory roles.
 As one of the founding technical contributors to Open Badges, she is a recognized leader in the digital credentials ecosystem.
 Kerri completed her Ph.D. at Fielding Graduate University in Media Psychology.
 Her dissertation research focused on technology adoption of self-sovereign digital identity.
     photo: /images/members/klemoie.jpg

+  - name: Dmitri Zagidulin
+    title: Lead Technical Architect
+    bio: Dmitri Zagidulin, a distributed systems engineer and authentication and credentials expert, is the Technical Architect for the DCC.
+He also participates in hands-on development of core decentralization libraries, helps organize conferences, and contributes to open standards.
+    photo: /images/members/dzagidulin.jpg

   - name: Philipp Schmidt
     title: Director, Digital Credentials Consortium